 DLD Awareness Day

-Developmental Language Disorder Awareness Day, now in its fifth year, is celebrated annually around the world with more than 40 countries involved in 2020.
+Developmental Language Disorder Awareness Day, now in its sixth year, is celebrated annually around the world with more than 40 countries involved in 2021.

 What other conditions cause issues with communication?